geosteffanov-personal/django-tutorial/README.md

 5. Tutorial 05: Automated Testing
 	- fixed bug of returning True for 'recency' of future blogposts and created an automated test for that
+	- added more extensive test for the 'was\_published_recently method'
+	- added more extensive tests for the displaying of future questions and the order of displaying published posts -